 Once you have made a reservation, you or another member of your hiking group must pick up the wilderness permit at any permit station the day of or day before your hike.
 Business hours vary, so please check the schedule.

 Reserved permits are held until 10 am on the day of your trip.
-If you will arrive later than 10 am on the day of your trip, please call 209-372-0308 to hold your permit for late arrival.
+If you will arrive later than 10 am on the day of your trip, please call us at 209-372-0308 and we’ll hold your permit for late arrival.
 If you do not arrange for late arrival, your permit reservation will be canceled at 10 am.
 Permits held for late arrival still must be picked up at a permit station during business hours.

 Trailhead Quota System